 Crime Statistics for Grande Prairie

 The RCMP detachment, Crime Prevention, and Enforcements services take care of the safety of the public and property in the city of Grande Prairie.

 |Criminal Code Offences||3308||2785|

-The above table shows 3 different categories of crimes such as criminal code offences, property crimes, and assaults.
+The above table shows 3 different categories of crimes criminal code offenses, property crimes, and assaults.
 Data for 2016 was compared to 2015.
-There was a decline in criminal code offences in 2016 by 523 over 2015.
-The property crimes in 2016 also decreased by 90 over the previous year statistics.
+There was a decline in criminal code offenses in 2016 by 523 over 2015.
+The property crimes in 2016 also decreased by 90 over the previous year’s statistics.
 In 2016, assaults declined by 79 when compared to 2015.
 So, overall the 3 crime categories showed a downward trend in 2016 over 2015.

 Neighborhoods of Grande Prairie

 Some of the neighborhoods of Grande Prairie are Crystal landing, Lakeland, Montrose, Brochu Industrial, Muskoseepi Park, Woodgrove, Royal Oaks, and South Avondale.

 The average cost of living for a small family in Grande Prairie is around $2800 excluding rent.
 In Grande Prairie, the average rent for an apartment with 2 bedrooms is around $1020 to $1200.
 As per the census data in 2011, the average family income in Grande Prairie is around $106000 per household.